LukeShortCloud/rootpages/src/virtualization/kubernetes.rst

 -  etcd = The most common database for storing all of the Kubernetes configuration data.
 -  kube-apiserver = Handles authentication requests and retrieving/storing data from/to etcd.
--  kube-controller-manager = Monitors Nodes and Pods.
-It will preform recovery tasks if a failure is detected.
+-  kube-controller-manager = Monitors and controls Kubernetes resources.
+It will perform recovery tasks if a failure is detected.
+This binary runs many different controller processes:

+   -  attachdetach, bootstrapsigner, cloud-node-lifecycle, clusterrole-aggregation, cronjob, csrapproving, csrcleaner, csrsigning, daemonset, deployment, disruption, endpoint, endpointslice, garbagecollector, horizontalpodautoscaling, job, namespace, nodeipam, nodelifecycle, persistentvolume-binder, persistentvolume-expander, podgc, pv-protection, pvc-protection, replicaset, replicationcontroller, resourcequota, root-ca-cert-publisher, route, service, serviceaccount, serviceaccount-token, statefulset, tokencleaner, ttl, ttl-after-finished [29]

 -  kube-scheduler = Determines what Node to schedule a Pod on.

 Node services:

 -  Container runtime = Any service that supports that Container Runtime Interface (CRI).
-That includes docker, containerd, CRI-O, and others.
+That includes docker, containerd, CRI-O, rkt, and others.
 -  kubelet = Manages containers using the container runtime.
 -  kube-proxy = Handles virtual networking connections for internal (containers across different Nodes) and external (Kubernetes Services) use.